A Master in the Making

 by Teri Leigh Teed

 With probably the best collection of French furniture, paintings, and Sevres porcelain outside of the Louvre, the Wallace Collection in London is a treasure to see.
-Most of the lectures for my master’s degree program were held here.
+Most of the lectures for my master’s degree program through the University of Buckingham were held here.